Dash0 Raises $110M Series B at $1B Valuation

 export OTEL_EXPORTER_OTLP_PROTOCOL=grpc

-You can also choose different protocols for traces, metrics, and logs individually:
+You can also choose different protocols per signal:

 bash